mshayev92/njwg-encampment/README.md

 ## Login attempt logging

 Every attempt (device gate and per-position) is appended to `LoginLog` (`Timestamp, Type, Identifier, Success`). `Identifier` is the position attempted (e.g. `"CCT"`), not an individual — this system has no way to distinguish who used a shared position.

+## Inspection history and trends

+`UniformInspections` now stores **one row per (student, date)** instead of one row per student overall.
+Re-inspecting the same cadet on a **new** day appends a fresh row (preserving history); re-submitting on the **same** day updates that day's row in place.
+This is done via a composite match key (`matchColumns: ["StudentCapId", "Date"]` in `Api.writeRow`, matched server-side in `handleWrite`).

+The Inspections page's **Trends** tab uses this history to show:
+- Flight-vs-flight average total score, toggle between "each cadet's latest inspection" (a live snapshot) or "all inspections" (all-time average)
+- Pass-rate-by-item across all flights, to spot which specific line items (haircut, gig line, etc.) are commonly failing

+A cadet's inspection history (all past scorecards) is browsable from their row in the Uniform tab — clicking a past date reopens that day's scorecard for viewing or correction.